My Approach to Helping

 My Guiding Ethical Principles

 Working together in collaboration between client and therapist toward practical goals are important principles.
-So are providing research-based guidance and avoiding the questionable claims of unfounded cures.
+So are providing research-based guidance and maintaining confidentiality.
 These principles go along with the many other ethical principles of professional psychology.